Skip to content

 How Do Infrared Saunas Differ from Traditional Wood-Burning Saunas?

-An outdoor infrared sauna uses radiant heat panels that warm the body more directly, while a traditional sauna heats the surrounding air using a stove or heater.
+An outdoor infrared sauna uses radiant heat panels that create a more direct heat experience, while a traditional sauna heats the surrounding air using a stove or heater.
 Some users find infrared sessions more approachable because the air temperature is often lower, while others prefer the classic feel of a traditional sauna with hotter air and, in some cases, steam.

 If you are comparing heat styles in more detail, our traditional sauna guide explains how traditional sauna formats, heater types, and outdoor kits differ.